gaosjlucky/PTAS/README.md

 Where location information is not necessary.

 In addition, the reference sequence should ensure that the SNP locus is located at position 501.

-## License
-`PCPI` is open source software released under the MIT License.